awsdocs/amazon-rds-user-guide/doc_source/USER_PerfInsights.Enabling.md

 To use Performance Insights, you must enable it on your DB instance\.

+The Performance Insights agent consumes limited CPU and memory on the DB host\.
+When the DB load is high, the agent limits the performance impact by collecting data less frequently\.

 ## Console<a name="USER_PerfInsights.Enabling.Console"></a>

 You can use the console to enable Performance Insights when you create a new DB instance\.
 You can also modify a DB instance to enable Performance Insights\.